This page was reviewed under our medical and editorial policy by

 The likelihood that exposure to a carcinogen leads to cancer is affected by several factors, such as:

-Making certain lifestyle changes may drastically reduce the amount of carcinogens a person comes into contact with.
+Making certain lifestyle changes may drastically reduce the number of carcinogens a person comes into contact with.
 The National Cancer Institute (NCI) recommends avoiding or limiting exposure to the following factors to reduce the risk of cancer.

 Tobacco: The leading cause of cancer and death from cancer is tobacco.
 Smoking tobacco (cigarettes, cigars and pipes) may cause lung, larynx, mouth, esophagus, throat, bladder, kidney, liver, stomach, pancreas, colorectal and cervical cancers, as well as acute myeloid leukemia.
 Chewing tobacco and snuff may increase the risk of mouth, esophagus and pancreatic cancers.
 Any amount of tobacco use is considered risky, but quitting—even among people who have been diagnosed with cancer—may reduce the risk of death.